-In the 2005; The United Nations General Assembly adopted a resolution to celebrate World Hydrography Day on every 21 june.
+In 2005; The United Nations General Assembly adopted a resolution to celebrate World Hydrography Day on every 21 June.

 Global celebrations about the World Hydrography Day began in 2006.
 This day is viewed as an opportunity to increase public awareness about the hydrography that plays a crucial role in everyone’s life.